datasektionen/bawang-content/namnder/ovriga_funktionarer/body_en.md

 Responsible for the chapter's communication channels, like Discord, Slack, Facebook etc., as well as enforcing the chapter's [information handling policy](https://styrdokument.datasektionen.se/informationshanteringspolicy) and [information spreading policy](https://styrdokument.datasektionen.se/informationsspridningspolicy).
 Also takes care of the chapter's general information e-mail [info@datasektionen.se](mailto:info@datasektionen.se).

+## Head of Equality, Diversity and Equal Treatment (JMLA) - Jennifer Köhler

+Head of Equality, Diversity and Equal Treatment is responsible for taking care of the psychosocial study environment, for all Chapter members.
+The officer shall pro- och reactively with continuously improving the Chapter's work within equality, diversity and equal treatment.

 ## Program responsible student - Zhongmin Hu